 - You will likely have traced too fine around details such as the tip of the nose.
 This can cause problems with the Follow-Me tool.
 Right-click on the outline curve and select “BZ – Convert to > Polyline Divider for Animation”.
 This lets you segment the outline into regular polyline segments.
 Use a not too small but not too large number.

 4. Now you can erase everything except the outline side of the face.
 You can also get rid of the image.

 5. Now draw a circle at the base of the shape and use it to guide the Follow-Me tool to make a rotational object.
 Make sure it closes well.
 You should now have something that looks like this:

 6. You can then close the ends and make additional modifications, such as extruding them into solid bases using the Push/Pull tool.
 As a final step, group everything.

 7. If you want the faces to appear smooth in SketchUp, open the Soften Edges window and select a high angle.
 Also, if you want to 3D print this shape, check in the Entity Info window that you can see a volume number.
 If no volume is being calculated, then this model is not watertight and you may have to fix it with the Solid Solver plugin first.

 8. I printed the version that you can see in the image below using the MakerBot.
 I wanted a fast, non-structural print, so I set the infill to 5% and the number of shells to 1 (in the ReplicatorG software).
 If you want to make the shape more solid, set those values back to 10% and 1 (or more), respectively.

-P.S.: Here is an interactive version of the models:
+Here is an interactive version of one of the models: